-- The time, date, and location of the cross-examination hearing and a reminder that attendance is requested, superseding all other campus activities. - A statement that if any Party or witness does not appear at the scheduled hearing, the hearing may be held in their absence and any statements or testimony may be considered by the Decision Maker(s). - For compelling reasons, the Title IX Coordinator or Deputy Title IX Coordinator may reschedule the hearing. - If technology will be used to facilitate the hearing. - Notification that the live hearing will occur using technology, such as Zoom, that enables the Decision-maker(s), Complainant, Respondent to see and hear each other and witnesses answering questions. - A list of the names of the Decision-maker(s).
-All objections to any Decision-maker must be raised in writing, detailing the rationale for the objection, and must be submitted to the Title IX Coordinator or Deputy Title IX Coordinator within five (5) business days.
-Decision-makers will only be removed if the Title IX Coordinator concludes that their bias or conflict of interest precludes an impartial hearing of the allegation(s). - A list of all those who are invited to attend the hearing. - Information on how the hearing will be recorded and Complainant and Respondent may have access to review the recording, upon request. - Notification that the Complainant and Respondent may have the assistance of an Adviser of their choosing at the hearing and will be required to have one present for any questions they may desire to have asked.
+- The time, date, and location of the cross-examination hearing and a reminder that attendance is required, superseding all other campus activities. - A statement that if any Party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the Complainant, Respondent or witness's testimony and any statements given prior to the hearing will not be considered by the Decision-maker(s).
+For compelling reasons, the Title IX Coordinator or Deputy Title IX Coordinator may reschedule the hearing. - Any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the Parties located in separate rooms using technology that enables the Decision-maker(s), Complainant, Respondent to see and hear each other and witnesses answering questions.
+Such a request must be raised with the Title IX Coordinator or Deputy Title IX Coordinator at least five (5) business days prior to the hearing. - A list of the names of the Decision-maker(s).
+All objections to any Decision-maker must be raised in writing, detailing the rationale for the objection, and must be submitted to the Title IX Coordinator or Deputy Title IX Coordinator no later than five (5) days prior to the hearing.
+Decision-makers will only be removed if the Title IX Coordinator concludes that their bias or conflict of interest precludes an impartial hearing of the allegation(s). - A list of all those who are scheduled to attend the hearing. - Information on how the hearing will be recorded and Complainant and Respondent access to the recording after the hearing. - Notification that the Complainant and Respondent may have the assistance of an Adviser of their choosing at the hearing and will be required to have one present for any questions they may desire to have asked.
+The Complainant and Respondent must notify the Title IX Coordinator or Deputy Title IX Coordinator two (2) days prior if they do not have an Adviser, and NMU will appoint one for the hearing.
 Each Party must have an Adviser present for the cross-examination hearing, and the Adviser must conduct any questioning.
-There are no exceptions. - Complainant, Respondent, their Advisers, will be given access to review all of the materials provided to the Decision-maker(s) to be used in determining a finding. - An invitation to the Complainant and Respondent to submit to the Title IX Coordinator or Deputy Title IX Coordinator an impact statement pre-hearing that the Decision-maker will review during any sanction determination.
+There are no exceptions. - A copy of all the materials provided to the Decision-maker(s) to be used in determining a finding. - An invitation to the Complainant and Respondent to submit to the Title IX Coordinator or Deputy Title IX Coordinator an impact statement pre-hearing that the Decision-maker will review during any sanction determination. - An invitation to contact the Title IX Coordinator or Deputy Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing.

-- An invitation to contact the Title IX Coordinator or Deputy Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - Notification that mobile phones/devices are allowed into the hearing, however, must be silenced.
-Taking photos or recording any portion of the cross-examination hearing is prohibited. - The Decision Maker may request a meeting prior to the hearing with the Complainant, Respondent, Advisers, and hearing facilitator.
+• Notification that mobile phones/devices are allowed into the hearing, however must be silenced.
+Taking photos or recording any portion of the cross-examination hearing is prohibited.

-The Title IX Coordinator or Deputy Title IX Coordinator will give the Decision-maker(s) a list of the names of the Complainant, Respondent, witnesses, and Advisers within five (5) business days.
+The Title IX Coordinator will give the Decision-maker(s) a list of the names of the Complainant, Respondent, witnesses, and Advisers at least five (5) business days in advance of the hearing.
 Any Decision-maker who cannot make an objective determination must recuse themselves from the proceedings when notified of the identity of the Parties, witnesses, and Advisers in advance of the hearing.
-If a Decision-maker is unsure of whether a bias or conflict of interest exists, they must raise the concern to the Title IX Coordinator or Deputy Title IX Coordinator as soon as possible.
+If a Decision-maker is unsure of whether a bias or conflict of interest exists, they must raise the concern to the Title IX Coordinator as soon as possible.